 \section{Logical investors}

 In~\cite{Soklakov_2011} we made a connection between Eq.~(\ref{Eq:Bayes_GrowthOptimal}) and Bayes' theorem.
-We recognized the market-implied $\{m_k\}$ and the investor-believed $\{b_k\}$ as the prior and the posterior distributions and highlighted the fundamental connection between optimal payoff structures and the likelihood functions.
-This gave us some understanding of how growth-optimizing investors learn and then express the acquired knowledge through trading.
-In the previous section we also discovered that, in terms of their net economic behavior, growth-optimizing investors are surprisingly versatile.
+We recognized the market-implied $\{m_k\}$ and the investor-believed $\{b_k\}$ as the prior and the posterior distributions and highlighted the fundamental connection between the optimal payoff structures and the likelihood functions.
+This gave us some understanding of how the growth-optimizing investors learn and then express their knowledge through trading.

+In the previous section we also discovered that, in terms of their net economic behavior, the growth-optimizing investors are surprisingly versatile.
 It looks like they can be educated to act as if they had sophisticated risk preferences.
 The aim of this section is to describe and understand this education process mathematically.
 To this end we narrow the scope of our investigations and focus on the case of rational investors.

 It can be shown that rational investors behave as if they were maximizing the expected value of utility~\cite{NeumannMorgenstern_1944}.
 The expected utility approach which follows from this observation is well known in economic theory.
 We will use it here as well.
 It is important, however, to emphasize that by adopting the expected utility approach we do not reduce the generality of our arguments in the same way as it happens in economic theories.
-For us, rationality is not an assumption.
-It is part of the goal.
-We understand that being rational is not easy.
-So we build tools.
+For us, rationality is not an assumption -- it is part of the goal.
+We understand that being rational is not easy, so we build tools which facilitate rational behavior.

 Consider a rational investor with utility $u()$ and a view on $x$ given by the probabilities $\{b_i\}$, where each $b_i$ measures the degree of investor's belief for $x$ to end up between $x_i$ and $x_{i+1}$.
-Because logarithm is a monotonically increasing function, we can, without further loss of generality, write the utility as a function of the logarithmic rate of return.
+Because the logarithm is a monotonically increasing function, we can, without loss of generality, write the utility as a function of the logarithmic rate of return.
 We also allow the utility to depend on $x$ explicitly.
-The problem of optimal investment is solved by maximizing the expectation
+The optimal investment is found by maximizing the expectation

 over all possible proportions $\{\beta_i\}$ subject to the budget constraint $\sum_i\beta_i=1$.
 The Lagrangian for this optimization reads

 By setting $\partial {\cal L}/\partial\beta_k=0$ we compute

 where prime denotes derivative with respect to the first argument.
 This implies